Header image courtesy of “The Creation of the Milky Way” by Guo Xu (via Wikimedia Commons)

 In the dream, Hu demanded that the local men build him a temple where they can burn incense in the interest of the “affairs of men.”
 This was quickly completed, and the shrine grew so popular in Fujian that the “cult” of Hu Tianbao was the target of extermination by the Qing government.

 Every year, on the seventh day of the seventh lunar month, the Chinese believe that these celestial lovers are having their annual reunion.
-This date is thus also celebrated as the Chinese Valentine’s Day, known as Qixi, or the Double Seventh Festival.
-This year, Qixi falls on 25 August, so have a look up at the night sky and see if you can spot their two stars!
+This date is thus also celebrated as Chinese Valentine’s Day, known as Qixi, or the Double Seventh Festival.
+This year, Qixi fell on 14 August—did you look up at the night sky and see if you can spot their two stars?

 It wasn’t until several months later that Liang realised the truth and rushed to the Zhu household to ask for Zhu’s hand in marriage.
 But by then, Zhu’s father had already arranged for her engagement to a wealthy man.
 Heartbroken Liang returned home, fell deeply ill, and soon died.